2023 United States state legislative elections

 The 2023 United States state legislative elections were held on November 7, 2023, for eight state legislative chambers in four states.
 These off-year elections coincided with other state and local elections, including gubernatorial elections in three states.
 Special elections were held throughout the year in several states.

 The Democratic Party flipped control of Virginia's lower house, the House of Delegates, which it had lost two years earlier, and retained its majority in Virginia's upper house, the Senate.
 Democrats also expanded their majority in the New Jersey Legislature.
 The Republican Party strengthened its majorities in the Mississippi and Louisiana legislatures.

+Background

+The 2022 elections, midterm elections held under the presidency of Democrat Joe Biden, defied conventional expectations.
+Although Republicans had gained more legislative seats across the country than Democrats, they had lost control of several state legislative chambers.
+Republican gains were more concentrated in chambers they already controlled, while Democrats made more gains in states they controlled, as well as in battleground states where independent or court-ordered redistricting had dismantled the Republican-tilted maps of the 2010s.
+This enhanced Democratic policymaking power at the state level despite Republican victories at the federal level.

+Among the states holding regularly-scheduled legislative elections in 2023, Republicans had fully controlled the Mississippi and Louisiana legislatures since 2011, while Democrats had controlled the New Jersey Legislature since 2003.
+Virginia had a divided government after Republicans won control of the House of Delegates in 2021.